| | | | | | |

 • Preheat the oven to 350°F (180°C).

-• Place the baking dish onto the centre rack of your oven and bake for 20-25 minutes, or until golden in colour and the tops of the rolls feel firm to the touch.
+• Place the baking dish onto the centre rack of your oven and bake for 30 to 35 minutes, or until lightly golden in colour and the tops of the rolls feel firm to the touch.
+The interior temperature should be about 93°C (200°F).

 • If topping with cream cheese frosting, do so immediately before serving.
 Frosted rolls will not store very well.